atmovantage/ifxweather/README.md

 # ifxweather
 Project to design and develop a web-based application to enable meteorologists to easily compose and publish a weather forecast.

+Version 1.0.1 Alpha (October 12th, 2015):
+Bug Fix for Version 1.0.0

+In this version update several bug fixes have been applied (see below).
+Additionally, I am working on integrating this static PHP application with WordPress in order to utilize user management, unique profiles and a MySQL database for storing all forecasts made with iFxWx.
+Further updates to come in the near future.

+Composer Page:

+    Fixed issue where the "forecast valid from" date would automatically input the wrong date if you created the forecast between 8PM and midnight.
+Fixed so that now it automatically parses the correct day, month and year for "tomorrow".
+    Made my life a little easier by making the version number a variable that is defined at the top of the page, rather than static HTML markup that I needed to scroll, find and change every time.

+Preview & Publish Page:

+    Fixed a bug in code for setting variable temperature colors.
+Colors worked but a misplaced bracket broke the variable names for default black text.
+    Also added version number variable at top of page.

+Version 1.0.0 Alpha (September 1st, 2015):
+Official Release of Version 1.0.0

+	At this stage all functions appear to work correctly and we can begin testing and adding of additional features.

 Version 0.15.1 Pre-Alpha (August 31st, 2015):
 Bug Fix in version 0.15.1 pre-alpha: